almost/hubbub/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/almost/hubbub)

 It will ask you for a Github username *and* a password.
-This is for the commentor user which will be the user which actually creates the pull requests for comments.
+This is for the commenter user which will be the user which actually creates the pull requests for comments.
 I strongly suggest you create a new user for and use it only for this.

 Manual Deployment
 -----------------